openshift-labs/learn-katacoda/workshops/workshop-1/06-granting-access-to-the-rest-api.md

 view                    /view                                                                  default
 ```

-Now that the default *Service Account* has ``view`` access, it can query the REST API
+Now that the ``default`` Service Account has ``view`` access, it can query the REST API
-to see what resources are within the *Project*.
+to see what resources are within the project.
 This also has the added benefit
 of suppressing the error message!
 Although, in reality, we fixed the application.

 ### Exercise: Redeploying an Application